“For My Friend, William!”

 The Moderns make more humble pie of you

-and some do call your ‘summer’s day’ a vent!
+Some call your ‘summer’s day’ a simple vent!

 Oh, William, where must soulful poet step:

 They know not of pentameter, those shleps!